Mykola Velychkivsky: Between the wars

-At the end of 1919 he taught economic geography in agricultural courses at the Kiev Provincial Land Department.
-In 1920 he worked as the head of the workers' and peasants' university named after Taras Shevchenko in Bila Tserkva, and taught at the higher three-year pedagogical courses in Bila Tserkva.
-From 1924 he was the director of the Belotserkovsk Secondary Trade and Industrial Vocational School.
+At the end of 1919 he taught economic geography in agricultural courses at the Kyiv Provincial Land Department.
+In 1920 he worked as the head of the Taras Shevchenko Workers' and Peasants' University in Bila Tserkva, and taught at the higher three-year pedagogical courses in Bila Tserkva.
+From 1924 he was the director of the Bila Tserkva Secondary Trade and Industrial Vocational School.
 Also from 1925 to 1927, he taught in the pedagogical and agricultural technical schools in Bila Tserkva.
-In June 1927 he was arrested for two weeks by the Bilotserkivsky SPD.
-From 1927 to 1928 he worked in a lecture bureau in the city of Kiev.
+In June 1927 he was arrested for two weeks by the Bila Tserkva State Political Directorate.
+From 1927 to 1928 he worked in a lecture bureau in the city of Kyiv.

 From 1928 to 1929 he was a professor and head of the Department of Agricultural Cooperation and Reconstruction of Agriculture at the Kamyanets-Podilsky Agricultural Institute.
-In October 1929 he was imprisoned in the case of the Union for the Liberation of Ukraine (ULU) and until March 1930 he was in prison in Bila Tserkva.
+In October 1929 he was imprisoned in the Union for the Freedom of Ukraine trial and until March 1930 he was in prison in Bila Tserkva.

 In 1930 he worked as the head of the educational institutions (technical colleges) of the trust of the Dnieper Electric Complexes of the People's Commissariat of Land Affairs of the Ukrainian SSR.
 From 1930 to 1931 he worked as a professor of Agricultural Economics and Statistics at the Zhytomyr Institute of Industrial Crops.
 At the same time, he was a professor and head of the Statistics Department of Lugansk Cooperative Institute.

 From 1932 to 1934 he worked at the higher educational institutes of Kamianets-Podilskyi as head of the Statistics Department of the Kamyanets-Podilsky Institute of Poultry, professor of Statistics at the Institute of Technical Cultures, professor of Economic Statistics at the Pedagogical Institute, and teacher at the collective-tractor school.

 In 1935–1936 he was the head of the Department of Organization of Poultry Industry Enterprise and the dean of the Zootechnical Faculty of the Rozsoshan Poultry Industry Institute of the Voronezh region of the RSFSR.
 From 1936 to 1937 he was the head of the department of Agricultural Economy and Organization of Agricultural Enterprise of the Azov-Black Sea Agricultural Institute in Novocherkassk.
 At the same time, he taught statistics at the Financial and Economic Institute of Rostov-on-Don.
-From 1937 to 1938 he taught accounting at the special-purpose faculty in Kiev.
+From 1937 to 1938 he taught accounting at the special-purpose faculty in Kyiv.

 In March 1938, he was arrested by the NKVD.
 He was in prison until March 1939, when he was released by the decision of the Kyiv Regional Court.
-For some time he was treated in Kiev and Zhytomyr and was unemployed.
+For some time he was treated in Kyiv and Zhytomyr and was unemployed.
 In August 1939, he was arrested again by the NKVD and held in prison until February 1940.
-For some time he worked in the library on Bay Mountain in Kiev, and until June 1941 was an economist at a construction materials trust in Kiev.
+For some time he worked in the library on Bay Mountain in Kyiv, and until June 1941 was an economist at a construction materials trust in Kyiv.